CygenceTech/content-ops-starter/content/pages/security-risk-assessments.md

           they become a problem, and develop solutions to mitigate those risks.

-          By working with ETECH IT to conduct regular SRAs, businesses can ensure that their confidential data is safe and secure.
+          By working with Cygence to conduct regular SRAs, businesses can ensure that their confidential data is safe and secure.

           There are a number of different methods that can be used to conduct a